cs1302uga/cs1302-tutorials/maven.md

    | `-DarchetypeArtifactId` | Archetype         | An archetype is a template for the project.
 For most Java-based projects, the `maven-archetype-quickstart` archetype can be used. |
    | `-DarchetypeVersion`    | Archetype Version | The archetype / template version to use.
 At the time of this writing, the latest version of the `maven-archetype-quickstart` archetype is `1.4`. |

-1. With those terms in mind, let's create a project driectory for this turorial called `cs1302-mvn` with a primary package called `cs1302.mvn` using following command:
+1. With those terms in mind, let's create a project directory for this turorial called `cs1302-mvn` with a primary package called `cs1302.mvn` using following command:

    ```